Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 Firecrawl /search is live on OpenRouter now.
 Two paths to enable it:

-New sign-ups get 100,000 free credits on the Hobby plan.
+New sign-ups get 10,000 free credits.
 No Firecrawl account needed, OpenRouter provisions it automatically.

 Get started with Firecrawl search · Read the docs